-6. Administration (31)

-136 A25 If access to the football field at Westside Secondary School is needed for community use, or it is redesigned to also accommodate lacrosse, the Town and the UGDSS should enter the appropriate agreements.
-137 A26 Develop a coordinated cyclical and rotating process for reviewing and updating policies and agreements 138 A27 Ensure all documentation is dated, terms are identified, and related policies and agreements are cross-referenced.
-139 A28 Develop policy in consultation with the community.
-140 A29 Regional service initiatives may require reviewing Town-specific policies and practices to align them with new policies governing a regional partnership.
-141 A30 Develop an internal strategy with dedicated staff time, for developing standing collaborative models for facility and program provision and implementing them on an ongoing basis.
-142 A31 Lease agreements with organized not-for-profit clubs should be reviewed/renewed to ensure time is provided for non-members' casual use and that programming addresses municipal objectives.
+6. Administration (31) 137 A26 Ensure all documentation is dated, terms are identified, and related policies and agreements are cross-referenced.
+138 A29 Develop policy in consultation with the community.
+139 A30 Regional service initiatives may require reviewing Town-specific policies and practices to align them with new policies governing a regional partnership.
+140 A31 Develop an internal strategy with dedicated staff time, for developing standing collaborative models for facility and program provision and implementing them on an ongoing basis.
+141 A32 Lease agreements with organized not-for-profit clubs should be reviewed/renewed to ensure time is provided for non-members' casual use and that programming addresses municipal objectives.